micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 As mentioned in the section [Introduction to Client Library](../), we plan to provide micro-ROS support for the C++ API and for the C API.
 The Real-Time Executor enriches the C API based on the ROS Client Library (rcl).

 ### Concept
-The let-executor implements a static order scheduler with logical-execution-time(let) semantics.
+The let-executor implements a static order scheduler with logical-execution-time(let) semantics [[BP2017](#BP2017)] [[EK2018](#EK2018)].
 During configuration the execution order of callbacks is defined and at runtime the callbacks are always processed in this order.
 The let-semantic refers to reading first all input data from the DDS-queue for all callbacks, storing the received messages or storing the event that a timer is ready.
 Then, in a second step, all callbacks, timers and the corresponding functions are executed in order as they were defined during configuration phase.

 ### API